 It is a small pleasure, found outside of oneself and in a material thing, but it is a positive thing (given that one does not place all of one's value in it).

 3. Even though you can shop for clothes, some clothes will still not look nice on you.

 While it may seem that once you finally lose weight you will get to wear what you weren't able to wear before, this is only partially true.

 Because there are many different body types and much of the clothing is designed for those with only one body type, it does not matter how much weight you lose, some clothing will still not look nice on you.
-And because of how much of clothing today is just outright questionable, some clothing will never look nice on anyone.
+And because of how much of clothing today is just outright questionable, some clothing will not look nice on anyone.

 4. You will be able to eat without being [as] judged.